-I did a 3 week self-drive road trip across New Zealand and while there hunted down Lord of the Rings series film locations with help from: Google Map of LOTR Sites.
-If you have a travel data plan, you can use it with GPS to help you get close to many locations but word of caution, it's not always pointing to the right spot.
-Also of note: some locations are too far for cellphone reception, so it's also good to screen cap each map location before you go and use a data-free GPS map app like CityMaps2Go (it can also reduce how much travel data you end up using even where you do have a signal).
-Once you're close, finding the exact spot can be challenging but fun - taking movie screen caps along with you will help with that, as will some of the tips below.
-Screen caps with rocks and mountains are best as foliage can change in both shape and colour.
+I did a 3 week self-drive road trip across New Zealand and, while there, hunted down Lord of the Rings series film locations with help from: Google Map of LOTR Sites.
+If you have a travel data plan, you can use it with GPS to get close to film locations.
+Some are too isolated for cellphones, so it's good to screen cap each location before you go and use a data-free GPS app like CityMaps2Go.
+Once you're close, finding the spot can be challenging but fun - taking movie screen caps along with you will help.
+Ones with rocks and mountains are best as foliage can change in both shape and colour.
 Hover your mouse over images below for more info, or click on them to see the full size image.
 The journey begins...

-Oct 3 - I arrived in Auckland in the early morning and took off for Waitomo right away.
-That got me out of town before the morning rush hour, so I could acclimatize to the driving on the left side of the road on the less busy highway roads.
-If you're not good with sleeping on a plane or long drives, it's best to rest in Auckland for a day instead.
-Driving on the other side wasn't so bad, as they've put a lot of indicator signs on roads to help foreigners out.
-The steering wheel, windshield wipers, lights and signal are all on the opposite side too though - making for a lot of things to get used to if it happens to be rainy and dark, which it was.
+Oct 3 - I arrived in Auckland in the early morning and took off for Waitomo right away to avoid the morning rush hour and get used to driving on the left on the less busy highway roads.
 The drive to Waitomo was easy, as was finding a glowworm tour (Oct is just before high season so lots were available).
 Into the Mines of Moria I went... or rather the Footwhistle glowworm cave.
-Our guide Richard explained the glow "worms" are gnats in their larval stage that use the light to attract insects to get trapped in their spider like hanging lures.
+Our guide Richard explained the glow "worms" are gnats in their larval stage that use the light to attract insects to get trapped in their spider-like hanging lures.
 He was very accommodating and let me setup a tripod and shoot on my own for a bit so I highly recommend that company/cave if you're a photographer (others won't allow a tripod and may rush you along too).
 The best photos were a combination of long bulb exposure for the glowworms and brief lighting from a flashlight to bring out the rocks.

 The next destination was Hairy Feet Waitomo.
-It's further south, but a short side trip if you're already in Waitomo, and for a Hobbit fan, it's a must see as there are lots of cool shoot locations there.
-I got to pose with props and heard interesting background info on the filming from my guide Suzie, all while enjoying the unique rock formations in the area.
-She also posed with me so I'd have a Gandalf, pointed out a nearby waterfall (Waitanguru) that's worth a look while you're in the area too, and was super helpful after my tour to help recover my rain jacket.
-It rained a lot while I was there - 18 out of 19.5 days had at least some rain, some of it was torrential but most days it was light and scattered.
+It's a short trip south if you're in Waitomo, and a must see for Hobbit fans as there are lots of shoot locations there.
+I got to pose with props, heard interesting info on the filming from my guide Suzie, and enjoyed seeing the unique rock formations.
+She also posed with me so I'd have a Gandalf, pointed out a nearby waterfall (Waitanguru) that's worth a look and was super helpful after my tour to help recover my rain jacket.
+It rained a lot - 18 out of 19.5 days had some rain, mostly light but some torrential.
 So, I'd recommend avoiding October there, unless you like rain or don't want to have to book hiking (tramping) huts in advance.
 The lack of crowds was handy at some places for people-free shots and getting on tours, but a problem in others where tours can be cancelled or more expensive due to lack of people.
 That night was spent in Matamata.

 Oct 4 - I headed to Hobbiton.
 The tour guide was nice enough to provide umbrellas.
 There are hobbit homes of assorted colours, each with it's own theme.
 You can't go in, but can take pictures outside at each.
 Bring your own costume for extra fun.
 Some are large to make people dwarf/hobbit sized, and others are small to make Gandalf seem larger.
 The end is a nice stop at the Green Dragon Inn for cider.
 The night was spent in Rotorua.

-Oct 5 - I had a look around Rotorua.
-It had a tulip festival going on.
-If you don't like sulphur smells, this town isn't for you and all the tulips in town aren't enough to fix that, but they were pretty all the same.
-There is a spot near the lake, actually called Sulphur Point, which seemed the worst so get a hotel far from there if you go.
+Oct 5 - Rotorua had a tulip festival.
+If you don't like sulphur smells, this town isn't for you and all the tulips in town aren't enough to fix that, but they were still pretty.
+There is a spot near the lake, called Sulphur Point, which seemed the worst so get a hotel far from there if you go.
 Nicely the one I chose close to the thermal park didn't have that smell.
 The thermal park ( Te Puia ) had the best geyser ( Pohutu ) of the 3 parks I visited.
 It's natural (not manually triggered), huge and went for an hour, and by the time I finished looking at the rest of the park it was going again.
-It made me wonder how stable the region was.
-The park also has a nice bubbling mud pit and steam rising from various ground & pond locations as well as a Kiwi bird viewing are (no photography, not even with tripod, is allowed for Kiwi birds due to their light sensitivity).
+The park also has a nice bubbling mud pit and steam rising from various ground & pond locations as well as a Kiwi bird viewing area (no photography, not even with tripod, is allowed due to their light sensitivity).
 The night was spent in Whakatane.

 Oct 6 - The White Island Tour (boat trip) was cancelled on account of rough water so instead I did a little hiking in the area at Tauwhare Pa, Ohope beach and the Fairbrother loop track.
 Each offered some nice views and pleasant hiking.
 I also had time to explore more of Rotorua so checked out the Tree Trust in Centennial Park and was surprised at all the sheep.
 The night was spent in Rotorua, this time a little closer to the middle of town, and you could start to smell the sulphur.